desihub/desidatamodel/doc/DESI_SPECTRO_DATA/NIGHT/EXPID/desi-EXPID.rst

 Why are many duplicate keywords present in SPECTCONS?
 Can't we just use INHERIT?

 Does ``MJD-OBS`` save sufficient decimal precision to actually reconstruct ``DATE-OBS`` to microsecond precision?

+I have temporarily reduced the number of HDUs to match the available spectrographs as of April 2019.

 I have noted problems with individual header keywords or table columns using these terms: